EuracBiomedicalResearch/lcms-standards/README.md

   concentrations).
 - [standards_dilution.txt](data/standards_dilution.txt): table containing
   formulas (or neutral exact masses), highest ions in each mode (POS & NEG), and retention times for each standard.
+This file is now obsolete.
+It was used as basis for the new annotation and adduct identification described above.
+For annotation, the new *IonDb.IfB_HILIC* SQLite database should be used.
 - [exclusion_mz.txt](data/exclusion_mz.txt): table containing the
   (exact) masses of mz values that probaly are noise / backgroun ions.
   This is a "dynamic" table that is being updated along the time.